coffeemug/defmacro/_posts/2019-03-26-startup-checklist.md

    Include the product name, an explanation of what the product is, the target market, the main benefit, and the call to action.
    <br/><span class="annotation"><= 240 chars</span>
 1. What "metrics of goodness" do your target customers care about?
-Is your product qualitatively better on these metrics than every available alternative?
+   Does your product dominate every available alternative on these metrics?
    <br/><span class="annotation"><= 240 chars</span>
    <br/><span class="annotation">__See also:__ [The Rise of Worse is Better][],
    [Worse is worse][]</span>